DhruvAhlawat/MIPS_Pipeline/Original/README.md

 # MIPS Processor

-This code is the starter code for Assignment 2 of the 2023 spring offering of the Computer Architecture course (2202-COL216).
+This code is the starter code for Assignment 2 of the 2023 spring offering of the Computer Architecture

 ## Files
 - `MIPS_Processor.hpp` contains the implementation of the instruction parser and a non-pipelined implementation of the MIPS processor.